Keyboard shortcuts

 An experimental RFC that defines a bundleEID identifier type and a Bundle Protocol (BP) challenge for validating Delay-Tolerant Networking node identities.

-Not implemented.
-Experimental status; targets space/satellite networks using the Bundle Protocol (RFC 9171).
+Not considered.
+Experimental status; targets space/satellite networks using the Bundle Protocol (RFC 9171), outside the scope of Akāmu’s target deployments.